Georgia in the Eurovision Song Contest 2016: Evrovizia 2016 - Airchie sheni simgera!

 GPB opened a public song submission from 15 December 2015 until 8 January 2016.
 The broadcaster sought songs that fit the style of the selected musicians: "melodic song structure of alternative and indie rock with electronic beats, synths and/or samples, and club orientation of post-disco dance music."
 Over 100 songs were received by the submission deadline and an expert commission selected the top five songs from the received submissions.
-The songs were presented to the public on 3 February 2016 via the GPB First Channel programme Komunikatori, hosted by Vakho Khvichia and Elene Margvelashvili.
-The public was able to vote for their favourite song between 4 and 15 February 2016 through free televoting and internet voting.
-The winning song, "Midnight Gold", was determined upon by the combination of the votes of an international jury and the public vote, and was announced on 15 February via Komunikatori.
+The songs were presented to the public on 3 February 2016 during the GPB First Channel programme Komunikatori, hosted by Vakho Khvichia and Elene Margvelashvili, and the public was able to vote for their favourite song through telephone and SMS between 4 and 15 February 2016.
+The winning song, "Midnight Gold", was determined upon by the combination of the votes of an international jury and the public televote, and was announced on 15 February during Komunikatori.
 The international jury consisted of Andy Mikheev (journalist and Eurovision expert), Christer Björkman (supervisor of Melodifestivalen and producer of the 2016 Eurovision Song Contest), Sasha Jean Baptiste (staging director) and Marvin Dietmann (choreographer).
+An advisory online vote was held during the public voting period, which was also won by "Midnight Gold" with 9,604 votes.